-The UK unemployment rate (the proportion of the economically active population who are unemployed) was 4.5% in July-September 2017.
-The unemployment rate was 4.0% for the White ethnic group compared to 7.8% for people from a BAME (Black, Asian, and Minority Ethnic) background, although the rate varied between different ethnic minority groups.
+The (seasonally adjusted) UK unemployment rate was 4% in April-June 2019.
+The rate was 3.6% for people from a White background compared to 7.0% for people from BAME (Black, Asian and Minority Ethnic) backgrounds, although there was substantial variation between different ethnic minority groups.

 The number of people from a BAME background who are unemployed has increased slightly since the same period in 2018, going from a rate of 6.9% to 7.0%.
 In comparison, the unemployment rates for people from White backgrounds are currently at historically low levels.
 Unemployment rates for people both from White and BAME backgrounds are below the rates seen prior to the economic downturn in 2008.

 Following the downturn there was an increase in unemployment rates across ethnic groups.
 The unemployment rate for people from a White background reached a peak of 7.8% in 2011 while the rate for people from BAME backgrounds increased to a peak of 14.7% in 2009.
 The rate for those from BAME background has nearly halved since 2009.